Creating an FDA-proof investigation and CAPA isn’t easy.

 Well, you can.

 Jim Vesper — Director, Valsource Learning Solutions — has more than 25 years of GMP and investigation training experience, and he will provide you with invaluable insights in root cause analysis and CAPA investigations.

-Join FDAnews and Jim — March 6-7, 2018 in Raleigh, NC — for an in-depth discussion on how to improve your skills in performing investigations and identifying effective CAPAs by understanding the underlying “whys” and “how-tos”.
+Join FDAnews and Jim — Nov.
+14-15, 2018 in Princeton, NJ — for an in-depth discussion on how to improve your skills in performing investigations and identifying effective CAPAs by understanding the underlying “whys” and “how-tos”.

 In this year’s Conducting Advanced Root Cause Analysis and CAPA Investigations workshop, you will: